Common Questions

 Where are you located?

 COSAS is located on the UCF main campus on the 2nd floor of the College of Sciences Building (room CSB 250).
 The College of Sciences building is right across from the Student Union Smoothie King.
-For a picture of the building an a detailed map to our location click here.
+For a picture of the building and a detailed map to our location click here.

 I am unable to sign up for classes, help!